 MUS F462 Score Reading (1 cr.)
-P: Adequate skill at the keyboard and T232 Musical Skills III, or permission of instructor.
+P: T232 Musical Skills III and permission of instructor.
 Students will receive training in score reading through playing choral and orchestral scores at the piano.
 The ability to play music of transposing instruments at sight will be taught through the study of clef reading.

 MUS F466 Techniques in Marching Bands (2 cr.)
 For undergraduates and graduates majoring in music education.
-Techniques for organizing and training marching bands in public schools and at the college level.
+Techniques for organizing and training marching bands in K-12 schools and at the college level.
 Planning and charting football shows; rehearsal problems.